 side too.

 Morning is slow to arrive and I move even more slowly.
-I break camp without haste, head for the
+I break camp without haste, and head for the

 cafe.
 Eggs over easy, hash browns, corn